ctrlplusb/easy-peasy/website/docs/docs/api/use-store-actions.md

   - `mapActions` (Function, required)

-    The function that is used to resolved the action(s) that your component requires.
-Your `mapActions` can either resolve single or multiple actions.
-The function will receive the following arguments:
+    The function that is used to resolved the [action](/docs/api/action) that your component requires.
+It receives the following arguments:

     - `actions` (Object, required)

-      The `actions` of your store.
+      The [actions](/docs/api/action) of your store.

 ## Example